ttuanhung/OsintDojo.github.io/ranks.md

 document.getElementById("chosenrank").innerHTML =`<h3>Rank Description</h3>Shogun is the most senior rank in the traditional path of the OSINT Dojo.
 Users obtaining this level will have likely already made a significant impact on the OSINT community.
 At the Shogun level, users are expected to continue to hone their skills by attempting more difficult challenges and placing higher up in the list of competitors in OSINT CTFs.
 Those achieving the Shogun level should also have a strong enough technical understanding of several OSINT techniques or methodologies to be able to give a related talk at a virtual or in-person conference as well as create or contribute to an OSINT project at a technical level.
 Users must spend a minimum of 6 months in the Daimyo level before applying for the Shogun rank.<br><br>

-In order to obtain this rank, you must send a rank up <a href="https://www.osintdojo.com/rankuprequest/">request</a> to the OSINT Dojo with proof that you have completed all of the Rank Requirements listed below.
+In order to obtain this rank, you must submit a rank up <a href="https://www.osintdojo.com/rankuprequest/">request</a> to the OSINT Dojo with proof that you have completed all of the Rank Requirements listed below.
 You may only use work completed while holding the Daimyo level to meet the challenge requirements for this rank.<br> <br>

 <h3>Rank Requirements</h3>
 <b>1:</b> Rank in the top 10% of competitors or teams in an OSINT CTF<br>